-He has litigated more than 50 intellectual property disputes in federal courts.
-For example, he has defended claims for patent and copyright infringement and trade secret misappropriation; defended negligence claims arising from the 9/11 terrorist attacks; represented Kim Dotcom (the founder of New Zealand’s Internet political party) to oppose extradition attempts by the U.S. government; represented two sisters fighting over a $1 billion estate; defended a CEO accused of improper conduct by his own company; audited a Fortune 10 company’s FCPA compliance; represented HTC against Apple in the “smartphone wars”; represented Waymo in its trade secret case over self-driving car technology against Uber; defended a claim for a constructive trust over a multibillion-dollar telecommunications company; and pursued and defended class actions alleging monopolistic conduct, privacy violations and securities fraud.
-He also has represented clients such as Google, Cisco, AT&T, Bank of New York and Philips.
+Mr. Neukom has litigated more than 100 intellectual property disputes in federal courts, including asserting and defending claims for patent infringement, copyright infringement, trademark infringement and trade secret misappropriation.
+He has defended negligence claims arising from the 9/11 terrorist attacks; represented Kim Dotcom (the founder of New Zealand’s Internet political party) to oppose extradition attempts by the U.S. government; represented two sisters in a probate dispute over a $1 billion estate; defended a CEO accused of improper conduct by his own company; audited a Fortune 10 company’s FCPA compliance; represented HTC in the “smartphone wars”; represented Waymo in its trade secret case over self-driving car technology against Uber; defended a claim for a constructive trust over a multibillion-dollar telecommunications company; and pursued and defended class actions alleging monopolistic conduct, privacy violations and securities fraud.
+He has represented clients such as Google, Cisco, AT&T, Bank of New York, Philips and Kia.

 The Daily Journal repeatedly has recognized him as one of California’s Top Intellectual Property Lawyers (2017-2020) and also as one of the state’s Top Trade Secrets Lawyers (2019 and 2020).
 Intellectual Asset Management’s 2019 IAM Patent 1000 named him a leading patent litigator in California.
 Law360 has described him as a “trial pro” and separately, in 2014, named him as one of the top 15 intellectual property lawyers in the world under the age of 40.
-In 2012, he was named by The Recorder as a Lawyer on the Fast Track.
+Earlier in his career, he was named by The Recorder as a Lawyer on the Fast Track.

 Mr. Neukom sits on the board of directors for Children’s Rights, a nonprofit that uses litigation to advocate for the rights of foster children.
-He also is an honorary member of the Commercial Bar Association of England, a founding member of the Angler’s Committee for the American Museum of Fly Fishing in Vermont and a former trustee of the Henry Art Gallery at the University of Washington; and a director of a private charitable foundation that provides grants to nonprofit organizations internationally.
+He is an honorary member of the Commercial Bar Association of England; a founding member of the Angler’s Committee for the American Museum of Fly Fishing in Vermont; a former trustee of the Henry Art Gallery at the University of Washington; and a director of a private charitable foundation that provides grants to nonprofit organizations internationally.